-The method of linearizing VEE subject to metric perturbations was carried out for the Schwarzsc-hild metric in \cite{ReggeWheeler1957,Vishveshwara1970stability,Zerilli1970evenparity}.
+The method of linearizing VEE subject to metric perturbations was carried out for the Schwarzschild metric in \cite{ReggeWheeler1957,Vishveshwara1970stability,Zerilli1970evenparity}.
 In these papers, the time and angular dependence can be easily separated out from the equations due to the metric being static and spherically symmetric.
-The resulting radial equations can be reduced to Regge-Wheeler equation governing the odd-parity perturbations and Zerilli equation governing the even-parity perturbations.
+The resulting radial equations can be reduced to Regge--Wheeler equation governing the odd-parity perturbations and Zerilli equation governing the even-parity perturbations.
 In particular, these equations were derived later in \cite{moncrief74gravitational} without assuming any gauge conditions.
-The linear stability of Schwarzschild metric has been resolved recently in \cite{DRG16linearstabSchw,Hung2017linearstabSchw}, with the former one starting from a Regge-Wheeler type equation satisfied by some scalar constructed from \emph{Chandrasekhar transformation \cite{chandrasekhar1975linearstabSchw}} by applying some second order differential operator to the extreme component and the later one treating with Regge-Wheeler-Zerilli-Moncrief system.
+The linear stability of Schwarzschild metric has been resolved recently in \cite{DRG16linearstabSchw,Hung2017linearstabSchw}, with the former one starting from a Regge--Wheeler type equation satisfied by some scalar constructed from \emph{Chandrasekhar transformation \cite{chandrasekhar1975linearstabSchw}} by applying some second order differential operator to the extreme component and the later one treating with Regge--Wheeler--Zerilli--Moncrief system.
 The energy and Morawetz estimates, as well as decay estimates, for this system are also obtained in \cite{Jinhua17LinGraSchw}.